purelabio/guideline/sql_schema.md

 * All tables must have columns `created_at`, `updated_at`, and trigger `touch_updated_at`.

-* All constraints, including primary keys, foreign keys, and unique indexes, must be named manually.
+* All constraints, including primary keys, foreign keys, unique indexes, and simple checks, must be named manually.
 This prevents accidental double creation of the same constraint, makes it possible to reliably rename and drop constraints in migrations without "guessing" their names, and exposes naming inconsistencies caused by table renaming.

 * Tables with user-created data, such as person profiles or articles, include `deleted_at` and shouldn't be actually deleted.
 Internal tables such as junctions/edges don't include `deleted_at` and should be actually deleted.
 Versioned tables might use `is_deleted` instead of `deleted_at`.